United Parcel Service, Inc. (NYSE:UPS) Shares Sold by Braun Bostich & Associates Inc.

-Braun Bostich & Associates Inc. lessened its holdings in United Parcel Service, Inc. (NYSE:UPS – Get Rating) by 8.3% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 1,365 shares of the transportation company’s stock after selling 124 shares during the quarter.
-Braun Bostich & Associates Inc.’s holdings in United Parcel Service were worth $221,000 as of its most recent filing with the Securities and Exchange Commission.
+Braun Bostich & Associates Inc. lowered its holdings in United Parcel Service, Inc. (NYSE:UPS – Get Rating) by 8.3% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,365 shares of the transportation company’s stock after selling 124 shares during the period.
+Braun Bostich & Associates Inc.’s holdings in United Parcel Service were worth $221,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently modified their holdings of the stock.
-Coston McIsaac & Partners purchased a new stake in shares of United Parcel Service during the 2nd quarter valued at $26,000.
-Worth Asset Management LLC bought a new stake in shares of United Parcel Service in the 1st quarter worth approximately $27,000.
-Winch Advisory Services LLC raised its stake in United Parcel Service by 334.1% during the 2nd quarter.
-Winch Advisory Services LLC now owns 178 shares of the transportation company’s stock valued at $33,000 after acquiring an additional 137 shares in the last quarter.
-Moisand Fitzgerald Tamayo LLC increased its position in shares of United Parcel Service by 39.4% during the 3rd quarter.
-Moisand Fitzgerald Tamayo LLC now owns 276 shares of the transportation company’s stock valued at $45,000 after purchasing an additional 78 shares during the period.
-Finally, Northern Oak Wealth Management Inc. grew its holdings in shares of United Parcel Service by 90.4% in the 2nd quarter.
-Northern Oak Wealth Management Inc. now owns 476 shares of the transportation company’s stock worth $87,000 after acquiring an additional 226 shares during the last quarter.
-58.92% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds also recently made changes to their positions in the company.
+Cetera Investment Advisers boosted its holdings in shares of United Parcel Service by 11.1% during the second quarter.
+Cetera Investment Advisers now owns 51,249 shares of the transportation company’s stock worth $9,355,000 after purchasing an additional 5,128 shares during the period.
+Fortem Financial Group LLC increased its position in United Parcel Service by 2.0% during the third quarter.
+Fortem Financial Group LLC now owns 5,828 shares of the transportation company’s stock worth $941,000 after acquiring an additional 113 shares during the period.
+Illinois Municipal Retirement Fund increased its holdings in United Parcel Service by 82.6% in the 2nd quarter.
+Illinois Municipal Retirement Fund now owns 26,048 shares of the transportation company’s stock valued at $4,755,000 after buying an additional 11,784 shares during the period.
+Sawtooth Solutions LLC increased its holdings in United Parcel Service by 12.1% in the 3rd quarter.
+Sawtooth Solutions LLC now owns 10,087 shares of the transportation company’s stock valued at $1,629,000 after buying an additional 1,086 shares during the period.
+Finally, Banco Bilbao Vizcaya Argentaria S.A. increased its holdings in United Parcel Service by 31.9% in the 2nd quarter.
+Banco Bilbao Vizcaya Argentaria S.A. now owns 24,636 shares of the transportation company’s stock valued at $4,489,000 after buying an additional 5,965 shares during the period.
+Institutional investors and hedge funds own 58.92% of the company’s stock.

 United Parcel Service Trading Up 1.7 %